Seminars and Meetings - CAP Fellowship

 Specific instruction regarding several types of psychotherapy is also provided.
 This includes: Interpersonal Psychotherapy for treatment of Adolescents with Depression (IPT-A), Dialectal Behavioral Therapy (DBT), Mentalization-based Treatment (MBT), Psychodynamic Psychotherapy, Play Therapy, Cognitive Behavioral Therapy (CBT), Parent Child Interactive Therapy (PCIT), and the Collaborative Problem Solving (CPS) interventions.
 By the time they graduate, all fellows earn a certificate of completion in Think:Kids Collaborative Problem Solving Tier I Training.
 Sessions include reviewing readings along with case presentations—which again, with patient/parent consent, often include video-recorded material.

-CAP: Continuous Case Conference
+CAP Continuous Case Conference

-Lead: Ajit Jetmalani, MD
+Director: Ajit Jetmalani, MD

-Led by CAP Division Chief, Dr. Ajit Jetmalani, in CAP: CCC fellows present relevant biopsychosocial data and pose particular questions or present clinical challenges to the group for consideration.
+Led by CAP Division Chief, Ajit Jetmalani, MD in CAP CCC fellows present relevant biopsychosocial data and pose particular questions or present clinical challenges to the group for consideration.
 With a patient/family's permission, presenters often utilize video recorded material.
 Cases are presented over three weeks, with the first week intended to review history and hone questions, the second and third to explore the case and specific interventions in more depth.

-CAP: Journal Club
+CAP Journal Club

-Lead: Keith Cheng, MD
+Director: Keith Cheng, MD

 Phenomenology & Evidence-based Treatment (PEBT) Seminar

-Lead: Craigan Usher, MD
+Director: Craigan Usher, MD

 In this seminar, faculty members and fellows explore methods of evaluation, diagnostic criteria, differential diagnosis, and medical and non-medical treatment of mental health disruptions impacting children, teens, and families.
 The etiology, assessment and means of addressing individual disorders, such as Attention-Deficit/Hyperactivity Disorder, Schizophrenia Spectrum Disorders, or Anxiety Disorders are explored over several weeks.
 In PEBT Seminar, fellows also consider means of promoting resilience in the face of loss and adverse childhood events.
 Throughout the year (in non-COVID times) we take field-trips to centers that help support young people and families, including the Youth Era Clackamas Drop and the Dougy Center.